ckeditor/ckeditor5/packages/ckeditor5-image/docs/framework/guides/deep-dive/upload-adapter.md

 			<td>Upload adapter</td>
 			<td>
 				<p>A piece of code (a class) that handles the image upload from the moment it is requested by the user (e.g. when the file is dropped into the content) to the moment a server returns a response to the requested upload.
 A bridge between the feature and the server.</p>
-				<p>Upload adapters are used by other plugins like {@link module:image/imageupload~ImageUpload `ImageUpload`} to connect to the server and fetch the response.
+				<p>Upload adapters are used by other plugins like {@link module:image/imageupload~ImageUpload image upload} to connect to the server and fetch the response.
 For every user action (e.g. when a file is dropped into the content), a new upload adapter instance is created.</p>
 				<p>CKEditor 5 comes with some {@link features/image-upload#official-upload-adapters official upload adapters} but you can also <a href="#implementing-a-custom-upload-adapter">implement your own adapters</a>.</p>
 				<p>See the <a href="#how-does-the-image-upload-work">"How does the image upload work?"</a> section to learn more</p>
 			</td>